arkadiuszbachorski/laravel-xmake/README.md

         // Path where fields.php is expected to exist.
 This path affects vendors publishing too.
         'fields' => '/resources/xmake',
     ],
+    'database' => [
+        // Flag that indicates whether ->nullable() should be automatically added if provided in validation 'addNullableIfAppearsInValidation' => true,
+    ],
     'controller' => [
         // You can change PHPDoc methods captions there 'docs' => [